MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ### Create a CSV file

-Provide details in a CSV file in the following order: Email address, first name, last name, regarding entity ID, and regarding entity name.
+Provide details in a CSV file in the following order: Email address, first name, last name.
+To associate a survey invitation and response to an entity, you must provide regarding entity ID and regarding entity name.

 To quickly get started, you can also download a CSV template.
 To download a CSV template: